What Is Fiber Cement Siding Made Of?

 Why Is Fiber Cement a Good Choice?

 Fiber cement creates a sturdy, reliable source for siding.
-We love working with it because it offers our customers versability.
+We love working with it because it offers our customers versatility.
 They love the way it looks on their homes, and they also appreciate the low-maintenance setup of fiber cement.
 If you are considering replacing your siding, consider choosing James Hardie fiber cement.
-Here are a few advantages of this material:
+Here are a few fiber cement siding benefits:

 • Style matching: Does your home have a unique style you want to preserve?
 Fiber cement offers style matching options to keep the same character for the outside of your house.

-• Green materials: For those who are environmentally conscious, the sustainable materials used to create fiber cement are green and eco-friendly.
+• Green materials: For those who are environmentally conscious, the sustainable siding options used to create fiber cement are green and eco-friendly.

 • Insect resistant: Fiber cement is insect-proof.